ikding/python_code_quality_for_ds/slideshow.md

   * "If you don't share, you're basically useless to everyone else"

 ---
-### But but but...
+### Common pushbacks

-* I don't write code
+* "I don't write code"
-* I don't know how to use GitHub
+* "I don't know how to use GitHub"
-* *I haven't committed my code to GitHub because it's not ready*
+* "I haven't committed my code to GitHub because it's not ready"
   * If you hear this, there is a high likelihood that the code will never be ready

 <p style="text-align:left;">"GitHub is where you put code on to get it done, not where you put code on once it's done."</p>